HansPeterRadtke/utils/hpr/utils/ui_interface/README.md

 # UI Interface

 A **command-line interface for interacting with windows** on X11 (LXDE on Raspberry Pi).
-Provides functions for listing, focusing, closing, launching applications, and sending keystrokes to windows.
+Provides functions for listing, focusing, closing, launching applications, sending keystrokes, and interacting with window elements via accessibility (AT-SPI).

 ## Features
 - List top-level windows